jrbirchall/cips-ns/governance/bylaws.md

 h)	be counted in establishing Quorum at an Annual General Meeting or Special General Meeting (for non-certification related matters),
 i)	chair a Board-appointed non-certification related committee,
 j)	serve on the Canadian Council of IT Professionals (CCITP),
-k)	subject to the provisions of Section 5.1, be elected or appointed as a  member of the Board (excluding the positions of President, Vice President, and Past President),
+k)	subject to the provisions of Section 5.1, be elected or appointed as a  member of the Board,

 In addition, unless otherwise stated elsewhere in these Bylaws, Certified members (as defined in Section 1.1.9) of the Association shall have the exclusive right to:
 l)	subject to the provisions of Section 2.6.4, use the CIPS Designation appropriate for their Certification within the Province of Nova Scotia,
 m)	vote on all certification-related matters to be decided by the membership,
-n)	subject to the provisions of Sections 5.1 and 5.2, be elected or appointed as a  member of the Board and executive,  (including the positions of President, Vice President, and Past President),
+n)	subject to the provisions of Sections 5.1 and 5.2, be elected or appointed as a  member of the Board and executive,
 o)	serve on certification-related committees appointed by the Board,
 p)	chair a Board-appointed certification-related committee